-Where a child has additional physical, sensory or health needs which are supported by EHCP or SEND Support, staff will be given additional training in line with the school's Medicines in School Policy, to be able to deliver and provide a high level of care specific to the child's needs.
+Where a child has additional physical, sensory or health needs which are supported by EHCP or SEND Support, staff will be given additional training in line with the school's Supporting Pupils with Medical Conditions Policy, to be able to deliver and provide a high level of care specific to the child's needs.

-The Headteacher at Hunsley Primary manages the day-to-day work of the TAs to coordinate provision for SEND, advise the teaching staff on a graduated response to pupil need, liaise with external agencies and parents, coordinate transitional arrangements, maintain records and monitor the progress and attainment of all SEND pupils.
+The Headteacher at Hunsley Primary (as SENCO) and the Assistant Headteacher for Inclusion manage the day-to-day work of the TAs to coordinate provision for SEND; advise the teaching staff on a graduated response to pupil needs; liaise with external agencies and parents; coordinate transitional arrangements; maintain records and monitor the progress and attainment of all SEND pupils.